Iterable customer's can now easily trigger automated physical mailers through workflows with just a few minutes of

 Iterable Webhook Configuration

 1. Log into Iterable and go to the Integrations section, select Workflow Webhooks.

 2. Click "New Webhook" and fill it out to match the image below.

-Note: We strongly recommend you use the sandbox environment white testing & configuring webhooks.
+Note: We strongly recommend you use a Test API Key white testing & configuring webhooks.
 There is no way to cancel API requests that are sent to our production environment.

 3. Log into Poplar and setup a new API Key for Iterable.
 Copy the key.